centre-for-humanities-computing/chicago_corpus/data/corpus_description.md

 **Why it was selected**
 It’s one of the most common scores and has in several publications been argued to be the best measure compared to other readability scores (see Hartley, 2016)
-It does not return a US grade (compared to all other scores), which might be a bit difficult to interpret, but instead returns a score
+It does not return a US grade (compared to other scores), which might be a bit difficult to interpret, but instead returns a score of ease.
+In this measure, unlike all other readabilities, higher is easier.

 **What to be aware of** (also described in Hartley, 2016) The score might be outdated and has several issues, which also apply to other readability scores (Hartley, 2016):